Visual Director in the Division of Philosophy, Art and Critical Thought and Faculty Fellow at The European Gradate

 Pirooz’s films have been featured in L.A.
 Weekly, Village Voice, Vice, and Indiewire.
 L.A.
 Weekly calls him “an energetic and loquacious multi-hyphenate” with Indiewire labeling SHOPLIFTING… as “five projects we’re rooting for” and Village Voice crediting him for “capturing much of the tone of the novella.”

 Pirooz is a recipient of the Zora Neale Hurston Scholarship Award from Naropa University and a Best Screenplay Award for THE HUMAN WAR.
 He is currently working on documentary and episodic pieces that deal with race and identity.

 Pirooz received his PhD in Philosophy, Art, & Critical Thought from The European Graduate School.
 His dissertation explores the hybridization of narrative and documentary storytelling in the works of Abbas Kiarostami and Caveh Zahedi, and how their juxtapositions between cinema and reality offer an entrance into the sublime.
 His thesis adviser was Mike Figgis.

-Coinciding with his professional work in film and television, Pirooz continues to teach cinema studies, acting, and film production courses to a diverse array of students around the globe, including UCLA Extension, The American Musical and Dramatic Academy, Yonsei University, Monroe Community College, and Naropa University.
+Coinciding with his professional work in film and television, Pirooz has taught cinema studies, acting, and film production courses to a diverse array of students around the globe, including UCLA Extension, The American Musical and Dramatic Academy, Yonsei University, Monroe Community College, and Naropa University.
+He is currently an Assistant Professor of Screenwriting and Media Arts Production at Southern Illinois University.